sevensolutions/nomad-iis/website/docs/features/management-api.md

 ```

 This allows you to download a single file or an entire folder from the task directory.
-Single files are downloaded directly whereas folders will be zipped and streamed as a ZIP-archive.
+The path needs to be URL-encoded and point to a single file when downloading a file and to a folder, when downloading an entire folder as a ZIP-archive.

 ### Upload a File or ZIP-Archive